astra-uu-se/MPLACE/README.md

 Follow these steps in order:

 **Step 1: Install Python**
-- Windows/macOS: Download and install Python 3.13 or newer from [python.org](https://python.org) (check "Add Python to PATH" on Windows).
+- Windows/macOS: Download and install Python 3.8 or newer from [python.org](https://python.org) (check "Add Python to PATH" on Windows)
+  - On macOS it is recommended to install Python 3.13 or newer due to compatibility issues

 **Step 2: Install Python packages**
 - Open Terminal/Command Prompt and paste:
   - Windows: `pip install numpy matplotlib`
   - macOS/Linux: `python3 -m pip install numpy matplotlib`
-- If above does not work, you can consult [python.org](https://packaging.python.org/en/latest/tutorials/installing-packages/) for detailed instructions
+- If the above does not work, you can consult [python.org](https://packaging.python.org/en/latest/tutorials/installing-packages/) for detailed instructions

 **Step 3: Install MiniZinc**
 - Download and install MiniZinc 2.6.4+ from [minizinc.org](https://minizinc.org)